Hanon History, Family Crest & Coats of Arms

 Hundreds of years ago, the Gaelic name used by the Hanon family in Ireland was O hAnnain, which means descendant of hAnnain.

 The surname Hanon was first found in County Roscommon (Irish: Ros Comáin) located in central Ireland in the province of Connacht, where they held a family seat from very ancient times and were descended from the Kings of Ireland.

 Early History of the Hanon family

-Another 215 words (15 lines of text) covering the years 1266 and 1659 are included under the topic Early Hanon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hanon research.
+Another 103 words (7 lines of text) covering the years 1266 and 1659 are included under the topic Early Hanon History in all our PDF Extended History products and printed products wherever possible.

 Hanon Spelling Variations

 Irish names were rarely spelled consistently in the Middle Ages.
 Spelling variations of the name Hanon dating from that time include Hannon, O'Hannon, Hannen, O'Hannen, Haneen and many more.

 Early Notables of the Hanon family (pre 1700)